nrr/diffeomorphic/2014/11/monit_is_not_a_supervisor.md

 the weeds with fatal OOMEs that don't actually kill the JVM but will effectively halt all threads.

-That sucks, and logging in every time it happens to give JIRA a kick also sucks.
+That sucks, and logging in every time it happens to give JIRA a kick to the pants also sucks.
 How can we make it better?

 Well, for starters, run JIRA under daemontools, and use multilog to capture the application container's output on standard out to a